Cheapest car insurance in Wisconsin for a bad driving record

 Cheapest car insurance after an accident in Wisconsin

-Travelers has the lowest average rates after an accident at $1,599.
-Erie Insurance also offers affordable rates, averaging $1,770.
+Travelers has the lowest rates after an accident at $1,599.
+Erie Insurance also has affordable rates at $1,770.

 Drivers with accidents on their driving records see higher rates than drivers who avoid crashes.
 While car insurance increases after one accident, multiple accidents significantly increase rates.